Interview by Times of Malta

 It isn’t easy, but making music with a bunch of other people never is.
 It always takes an enormous amount of cooperation, collaboration and compromise.
 But our #1 rule is to do what’s best for the song, so that synergy is what governs the song-writing process in Mana Tapu.
 There’s something really amazing about composing music with a bunch of guys from different cultural backgrounds and influences that is bound to result in some interesting sounds.
 And it really does – we’re thrilled with the result.

 You’ll be able to catch Mana Tapu twice at Earth Garden, two shows at Beer Fest (date / time TBA) and another show at The Bubble 2013 – a charity event to raise funds for African school-kids.
+Earth Garden @ Ta’ Qali National Park May 31 @ 6:30pm June 2 @ 6:30pm The Bubble 2013 @ Buskett Roadhouse in Buskett / Dingli June 9 between 2:30pm – 11pm Farsons Beer Festival @ Ta’ Qali National Park July 26th – Aug 4th @ Beer Fest – Ta’ Qali National Park

 Considering the only song they’ve heard is Babylon Aside, pretty well!
 The majority of the buzz surrounding Mana Tapu right now is to do with the live show.
 Good chemistry is impossible to fake, and we’re fortunate to have an awesome back-and-forth with our audiences.
 Local media have been very kind, but lots of it has been corporate-fueled, so we take it with a grain of salt.
 Once we’ve released a few records and put out a few music videos, it’ll be interesting to see what people are saying then.

+If so, what more could be done for these sectors to progress?
+Totally, but we’re all to blame.
+Why would bands bust their asses to make music if no one comes out to see them play, or if there’s a lack of good venues, or if sound guys suck?
+And contrarily, why would anyone waste their time going out to support shitty bands, night after night, in shitty venues?
+And look at it from the venues’ side of things – why would they invest in a great sound system, or solid promotion, if the aren’t enough bands to play there regularly, and when the bands that are playing there are mediocre, and not drawing crowds?
+It’s a vicious circle, and everyone’s responsible for it.
 There’s also the very real problem of Malta’s geographical isolation.
 Bands from abroad that are on tour just don’t come here because it’s not cost-effective.
 Imagine if the government in Malta subsidized some of the costs of traveling to Malta for bands from abroad, and/or the costs of promotion, as long as local bands are on the bill.
 That would be GREAT for the music scene here!
 Malta needs a major infusion of culture, and the government needs to invest.
 If Malta wants Valletta to be a credible cultural capital in 2018, then it needs to be the actual hub of culture in Malta.
 Currently, what is going in Valletta aside from lots of construction, and a few restaurants and wine bars?
 Nothing.
 Absolutely nothing.
 And that is immediately apparent to anyone walking through the streets at night.

-Bless to our loyal fans, and we look forward to playing for the big crowds this summer!
+Bless to our loyal fans, and we look forward to playing for the big crowds this summer!”